mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/granny/index.md

 The command completed successfully.
 ```

-Looks like really classic groups.
+Looks classic.

+## User account information

+We're not really a Windows user, so we can't gather more information about us.

 ## Home folder